serenity-is/docs/services/behaviors.md

 - **Behaviors are cached and reused across requests.** A single behavior instance is shared for all requests targeting the same row and handler type.
 Do not store per-request state in private fields — use the handler's `StateBag` (`handler.StateBag`) instead.
 All methods must be thread-safe.
 - **`ActivateFor` runs once per handler type and row type.** It is a good place to read row/field metadata and cache it in private fields.
 - **Constructor injection works.** Behaviors are created through the DI container, so you can inject services like `ITextLocalizer`, `ISqlConnections`, `IDefaultHandlerFactory`, or `IServiceResolver<T>`.
-- **A behavior can implement multiple interfaces.** For example, `BaseSaveDeleteBehavior` covers both save and delete, and `CaptureLogBehavior` additionally implements `IUndeleteBehavior`.
+- **A behavior can implement multiple interfaces.** For example, `BaseSaveDeleteBehaviorAsync` covers both save and delete, and `CaptureLogBehavior` additionally implements `IUndeleteBehaviorAsync`.
+- **Implement one mode or both.** Implementing just the async interfaces is enough for new behaviors — sync handlers wrap async behaviors automatically, and async handlers wrap sync behaviors.
+Implementing both variants lets a behavior run natively in both modes without wrapping.
 - **Behaviors run for every handler of the matching type.** They are found through the type source, so you can add cross-cutting logic once instead of overriding methods in each handler.

 ## See Also